Todmy/binance-mcp/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - see LICENSE file for details.

-## Security

-Never commit your .env file or expose your API credentials.
-Always use testnet for development and testing.

-## Disclaimer

-Trading cryptocurrencies carries significant risks.
-This software is for educational purposes only.
-Use at your own risk.